My friend who was not a mother told me once, "To understand real sacrifice, you don't have to be a parent."

 I recall listening to her and nodding, albeit, it was my pre-motherhood days.
 I wasn't completely convinced, but it sounded right at that time.
-After all, I definitely had my share of first-world problems — my parents had declared bankruptcy, so I worked a full-time job as a full-time student while moonlighting in the evenings.
-My graduate school commute ran from one side of Chicago to the other, which is a pretty far drive, and weekends were spent volunteering at both church and in my community.
+After all, I definitely had my share of what I thought was sacrifice: I had to pay for college, so I worked a full-time job as a full-time student while moonlighting in the evenings.

 I pretty much gave up all possibility of a social life in my 20s to get ahead in school and in my career.
 I was actually proud of my overloaded, sleep-deprived schedule.
 It made me feel as though I was accomplishing something.
 I was known as the girl who was always too busy, and I depended on coffee for fuel.
 I thought I knew then what sacrifice looked like.

 Then, I got married.
 Life changed a bit.
 One year later, I officially became a mom to a beautiful baby boy, and well, life changed dramatically.
 Sleepless nights, sore nipples, diaper changes, shrieking cries and a marriage solely focused on keeping this little infant alive and healthy.
 What had I signed up for?
 I was bitter, tired and resentful that no one had shared this darker side of motherhood with me.
 The daily sacrifices were so painfully real — mentally, emotionally and physically.
 I recalled my friend's aforementioned thoughts on sacrifice, and I scoffed aloud to myself.